buildbot/buildbot/master/docs/manual/cfg-properties.rst

 * :ref:`changes <Change-Sources>` -- A change can have properties attached to it, supplying extra information gathered by the change source.
 This is most commonly used with the :bb:cmdline:`sendchange` command.
-* :bb:status:`forced builds <WebStatus>` -- The "Force Build" form allows users to specify properties
+* forced builds -- The "Force Build" form allows users to specify properties
 * :bb:cfg:`buildslaves <slaves>` -- A buildslave can pass properties on to the builds it performs.
 * :ref:`builds <Common-Build-Properties>` -- A build automatically sets a